 5. PARTICIPATE IN THE HOLIDAY FUN

 Just because you can stroll around in shorts and sandals doesn’t mean you’re not into the winter holiday spirit.
-Celebrations throughout Santa Monica include menorah and tree lighting ceremonies, visits with Santa, and even a ‘New Year’s Day Pajama Brunch’ at M Street Kitchen and Stella Barra Kitchen on Main Street.
+Celebrations throughout Santa Monica include menorah and tree lighting ceremonies, visits with Santa, and even a ‘New Year’s Day Pajama Brunch’ at Stella Barra Pizzeria on Main Street.

 Santa Monica is only 8.3mi/22km, so getting around isn’t complicated.
 While you could drive or cycle (or choose another mode of transportation), nothing beats seeing the city by foot.
 Most of the city is accessible car free and walking allows you to soak up the beautiful weather and spectacular views.